kent-map/kent/placesqz/wateringbury-overview.md

 **Café**
 On the cross roads you will find a charming café called ‘Where Memories Meet.’
 It houses a tea room and an antiques/vintage centre.
 Inside this quaint tea shop you can sit for hours, soaking up the ambience.
 The vintage style of items scattered around add to the ancient aroma.
 No less charming than the rest of the village, just with a delicious menu for added dimension.

-**Pipeline**
-This relic of wartime Britain is buried underground, but it pulls you deeper into history.

-**Pillbox**
+**War time relics**
-On first glance it just looks like an old wall, but once you know it is there you can imagine the opening, now overgrown, and the soldiers inside it, guns ready, watching over the crossroads.
-Imagine, if you will, a convoy of tanks making its way across and passing by wartime Britain.
+A pipeline, a relic of wartime Britain, is buried underground, but it pulls you deeper into history.
+Whilst the Pillbox, which on first glance looks like an old wall, its entrance now overgrown, holds the memories of the soldiers inside it, guns ready, watching over the crossroads.
+Imagine, if you will, a convoy of tanks passing through Wateringbury.

 **Footpath**
 Up this track there is a footpath which takes you along a narrow track, through fruit orchards.
 If you have a sharp eye, you might glimpse some beehives.
 As you walk gently uphill you can look back over the valley.
 You will come to a footpath crossing.